-Race: If you're African-American, you have twice the risk of getting multiple myeloma than whites.
+Race.
+If you're an African-American person, you have twice the risk of getting multiple myeloma than a white person.
 Researchers aren't sure why.

-One possible reason is that African-Americans have a higher chance of getting a blood disorder called MGUS (monoclonal gammopathy of undetermined significance).
+One possible reason is that African-American people have a higher chance of getting a blood disorder called MGUS (monoclonal gammopathy of undetermined significance).
 This condition raises your odds of having multiple myeloma.
-African-Americans may also be more likely than whites to get multiple myeloma if they already have MGUS.
+African-American people may also be more likely than white people to get multiple myeloma if they already have MGUS.

-If you're African-American, your odds of having a protein in your body called pP-7 is higher, which is also linked with multiple myeloma risk.
+If you're an African-American person, your odds of having a protein in your body called pP-7 is higher, which is also linked with multiple myeloma risk.